Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 The main struggle was the amount of moving pieces and keeping on top of all the interconnection between apps, AWS, Stripe etc. was difficult finding the needle in a hay stack when there was a bug.

+One main issue was an issue with a csrf token in allauth templates, this took a lot of hours to debug to find out that there was a random input field generating the same recursive token number which, for Django, was causing a security risk and was spitting out an error.

+Another struggle I had was with AWS setup, there were lots of steps and I may have missed a step or two and had to redo the whole process to rectify the problem, which was the static files not loading into the bucket in AWS.

 ## Future Expansion:

 The site has good foundations to be built upon.
 As it is set in a fake reality, it could build relationships with Avengers to offer services rather than just products i.e. have Captin America be a dinner speaker for an evening.
 There is also scope to build upon the Reviews section, to expand this into a wider community forum to allow people to connect and communicate with one and other.
 It could be developed further from a UI/UX perspectice to allow authors of their own products to edit or remove items without the need to contact the site admin.